LutzGrosshennig/unity3d-advanced-grid-movement/README.md

  * Improved torch light.
 I added some Perlin noise based animation to the torch to make it look more realistic and added some sound to it.
  * Switched over the linear colorspace.
  * Made the level objects static to improve performance quiet a lot.
 (This is just a example none the less).
+ * Added Numpad support for thoose who prefer this (Numpad 8, 4, 6, 2 and 7, 9).

 # Materials used